 3. There were sin sacrifices for lying (Leviticus 6:03) and thoughtlessly making an oath (Leviticus 5:04)

 4. The most interesting sin sacrifice I found was in (NIV) Leviticus 16:22

 “The goat will carry on itself all their sins to a remote place, and the man shall release it in the wilderness.”

 Wait!
 Say what about #4?

 Yes, an actual scapegoat.
 Aaron placed his hands on the goat and confessed all of the iniquities of the sons of Israel.
-(Leviticus 16:21) It is for this reason I feel God knew long ago that His people would fall.
-Before scripture began to talk of a Lamb, it spoke of one goat who bore the sins of all while walking in wilderness.
+(Leviticus 16:21) It is, for this reason, I feel God knew long ago that His people would fall.
+Before scripture began to talk of a Lamb, it spoke of one goat who bore the sins of all while walking in the wilderness.

 But Jesus didn’t die with sin in Him.
 Jesus remained pure from the inside, even though He was tainted because of us.

 Symbolically: Before He Was Sacrificed He Was Cleansed

 Let’s start at the beginning before Jesus became the symbolic goat of this sin sacrifice.